-Beginning Spanish Proficiency: Students with 0-3 semesters of college-level Spanish will have the option of taking classes in English combined with Spanish language study.
+- Beginning Spanish Proficiency: Students with 0-3 semesters of college-level Spanish will have the option of taking classes in English combined with Spanish language study.

-Intermediate Spanish Proficiency: Students with 4-5 semesters of college-level Spanish can take all coursework in Spanish, or combine courses in Spanish with courses in English.
+- Intermediate Spanish Proficiency: Students with 4-5 semesters of college-level Spanish can take all coursework in Spanish, or combine courses in Spanish with courses in English.

-Advanced Spanish Proficiency: Students with 5-6 semesters of college-level Spanish can take all coursework in Spanish, or combine courses in Spanish with courses in English.
+- Advanced Spanish Proficiency: Students with 5-6 semesters of college-level Spanish can take all coursework in Spanish, or combine courses in Spanish with courses in English.

-Superior Spanish Proficiency: Students with 6-8 semesters of college-level Spanish can choose from CLM courses in Spanish, directly enroll in the faculties of the Universidad de Granada (academic year and spring students only), and take courses at the Arcadia Center.
+- Superior Spanish Proficiency: Students with 6-8 semesters of college-level Spanish can choose from CLM courses in Spanish, directly enroll in the faculties of the Universidad de Granada (academic year and spring students only), and take courses at the Arcadia Granada Center.

-Environmental Studies: Arcadia offers courses in this area of concentration, taught in English, which is combined with Spanish language study at all levels at the CLM.
+- Environmental Studies: Arcadia offers courses in this area of concentration, taught in English, which is combined with Spanish language study at all levels at the CLM.

 The Arcadia Advantage